MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-2/has-22.md.txt

-Given an list of ints, return true if the list contains a 2 next to a 2 somewhere.
+Given a list of ints, return true if the list contains a 2 next to a 2 somewhere.

 ```
 has_22([1, 2, 2]) -> true